4.4 Pro Forma Adjustments

 be highlighted.
 When something other than the straight-line method is

-used to amortize purchase price adjustments of acquired assets, the
+used to amortize the fair value of the acquired assets, the effect on

-effect on operating results for the five years after the acquisition
+operating results for the five years after the acquisition should be

 Below is an example of a